 Carlisle Ford Nationals

-Saturday night of the car show is parade night, so head to downtown Carlisle to witness over 400 of the hottest Fords from around the world.
+- The Ford Parade heads to downtown Carlisle on Saturday with over 400 of the hottest Fords from around the world

 The Carlisle Fairgrounds isn't the only place where car lovers will want to visit while in-town for the car show.